-Read over the information we send you about any other insurance coverage you have
+Read over the information we send you about any other insurance coverage you have.

-Medicare requires that we collect information from you about any other medical insurance coverage that you have in addition to this retiree coverage.
+Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have in addition to this retiree drug coverage.
 That's because we must coordinate any other coverage you have with your benefits under our plan.
-For more information about how our coverage works when you have other insurance, see Section 7 in this chapter.
+For more information about how our coverage works when you have other insurance, see Section 10 in this chapter.

-Once each year, we will send you a letter that lists any other medical insurance coverage that we know about.
+Once each year, we will send you a letter that lists any other medical and/or drug insurance coverage that we know about.
 Please read over this information carefully.
 If it is correct, you don't need to do anything.
 If the information is incorrect, or if you have other coverage that is not listed, please call Member Services.
 Phone numbers are printed on the back cover of this booklet.

-SECTION 6 We protect the privacy of your personal health information
+SECTION 9 We protect the privacy of your personal health information

-Section 6.1 We make sure that your health information is protected
+Section 9.1 We make sure that your health information is protected